Citytracking/dotspotting/README.md

 The important thing to note here is that each file may override values defined in the previous config file.
 We are hoping that in most cases the only one of those three files you'll need to worry about is the last one ([dotspotting.php](http://github.com/Citytracking/dotspotting/blob/master/config/dotspotting.php.example)) but both Flamework and Dotspotting have a lot of knobs and this is where they can be tweaked.

-*This is not ideal and surely some of this could be made easier but right now that problem looks and smells like a yak, so we'll come back to it in time.*
+*This is not ideal and surely some of this could be made easier but right now that problem looks and smells like a yak, so we'll come back to it in time.
+(Suggestions are welcome and encouraged.)*

 For a complete list of Dotspotting-specific config options, you should consult the [README.CONFIG.md](http://github.com/citytracking/dotspotting/blob/master/README.CONFIG.md) document.